IBM/portieris/POLICIES.md

 ```

 #### Vulnerability Advisor for IBM Cloud Container Registry details
-For each `container` in the pod being considered for admission, a [vulnerability status}(https://cloud.ibm.com/apidocs/container-registry/va#imagestatusquerypath) report is retrieved for the `image` specified by the container.
+For each `container` in the pod being considered for admission, a [vulnerability status](https://cloud.ibm.com/apidocs/container-registry/va#imagestatusquerypath) report is retrieved for the `image` specified by the container.

 The optional `account` parameter specifies the IBM Cloud account where exemptions should be fetched from for image matching the policy repository name.

-If the report returns an overall status of `OK`, `WARN` or `UNSUPPORTED` the pod allowed.
+If the report returns an overall status of `OK`, `WARN` or `UNSUPPORTED` the pod is allowed.
 In the event of any other status, or any error condition the pod is denied.

-Please note than images that were recently pushed to the registry and not yet completed scanning will be denied admission.
+Please note that images that were recently pushed to the registry and have not yet completed scanning will be denied admission.